dbt-labs/dbt-event-logging/README.md

 Requires dbt >= 0.12.2

 This package provides out-of-the-box functionality to log events for all dbt invocations, including run start, run end, model start, and model end.
-It outputs all data and models to schema `[target.schema]_meta`.
+It outputs all data and models to schema `logging`.
+This fork ONLY outputs log information in prod (`target.name == 'prod'`).

 There are three convenience models to make it easier to parse the event log data.

 ### Setup